• Home

 I wouldn’t be tempted to simply replace it with standard oregano as it has a different flavour that wouldn’t necessarily compliment the rest of the flavours.

-I always serve chilli with rice, salad and soured cream and my Skinny Slow Cooker Turkey Chilli is no exception.
+I always serve chilli with rice, soured cream and tasty toppings and my Turkey Chilli is no exception.

-You could also use this as a filling to enchiladas and burritos or even on top of nachos.
+You could also use this as a filling to enchiladas and burritos or even on top of nachos or a baked potato.
 It is a really versatile recipe.

 Can I still make this without a slow cooker?